-Floating licenses (also known as client/server licenses) allow multiple users to concurrently access IDL.
-After installing and licensing IDL on the server machine, the license manager, installed along with your IDL software, handles requests for licenses from remote client machines.
-As the server administrator, you can choose how users access the licenses.
-You can select to reserve licenses for individuals or groups, or select to allow all users to share access to the licenses.
-If you have a team of 20 people, and you have purchased IDL with 10 floating licenses, you can select to reserve licenses for certain individuals in the group, or allow all team members to share access to the ten licenses throughout the day.
+Floating (or client/server) licenses let multiple users concurrently access IDL.
+With IDL installed and licensed on the server machine, the license manager, installed with IDL, handles license requests from remote client machines.
+As the server administrator, you can choose how users access the licenses, either reserving licenses for individuals or groups or letting all users share access to the licenses.
+For example, if you have a team of 20 people and have purchased IDL with 10 floating licenses, you can reserve licenses for certain individuals in the group or let all team members share access to the licenses throughout the day.

-While both node-locked and floating licenses use a license file or key containing information based on a unique host ID from the machine being licensed, floating licenses (and serverbased node-locked licenses) additionally require the installation of a license manager.
+While both node-locked and floating licenses use a license file or key containing information based on a unique host ID from the machine being licensed, floating licenses (and server-based node-locked licenses) additionally require the installation of a license manager.